donalthurley/articles/bitcoin.md

 "when that harm is unintended, those responsible are obliged to undo or mitigate the harm as much as possible".
 It is our duty as computer professionals to correct what we have done wrong.
 But since Proof Of Work is already widely used by many cryptocurrency platforms I think some regulation will be needed.
-There is a significant development cost to move to the better solution and that will not be done without encouragement.
+There is a significant development cost to move to the better solution and this will not be done without encouragement.

 There is much hype around Bitcoin, many have invested before understanding these technical flaws and there is a lot of speculation in the market.
 But it is technically possible for any cryptocurrency to migrate from a Proof of Work to a Proof of State model which will substantially reduce the environmental cost.